 Alice Paul

-Assistant Professor of Biostatistics, Director of the Undergraduate Statistics Concentration
+Associate Professor of Biostatistics, Director of the Undergraduate Statistics Concentration, Associate Director of the Master’s Program in Biostatistics

 Diversity Statement